abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 dotnet-counters monitor -n MetricsDemo --counters Microsoft.AspNetCore.Hosting
 ```

-When you run the command, it will print a message like in the one below and will wait for an initial request to your application:
+When you run the command, it will print a message like the one below and will wait for an initial request to your application:

 ```txt
 Press p to pause, r to resume, q to quit.